 The racing career for a greyhound is relatively very short.
 Dogs who begin a racing career usually start racing at about one-and-a-half years of age and are generally retired by two to five years of age, or earlier if they develop injuries or do not perform well.

-The high numbers of greyhounds (thousands each year) moving through the system with a variety of needs and suitability for rehoming mean that not all ex-racing greyhounds can be adopted in Australia through industry greyhound adoption programs or non-Industry groups.
+The high numbers of greyhounds moving through the system with a variety of needs and suitability for rehoming mean that not all ex-racing greyhounds can be adopted in Australia through industry greyhound adoption programs or non-industry groups.

 The routine use of surgical artificial insemination (AI) methods on female breeding greyhounds is an additional animal welfare problem associated with breeding.
 Surgical AI is highly invasive involving surgery and general anaesthesia and causes significant pain to the female dog.
 In some EU countries, surgical AI is banned as it is considered ethically unacceptable.

 High rate of injuries suffered by racing greyhounds

 Injuries are very common in greyhound racing and are a major cause of dog suffering and wastage.
 Injuries are a major animal welfare issue as they cause pain, suffering and distress to the affected animals.
 Various types of injuries are regularly reported including serious bone fractures and muscle injuries.
 Other injuries sustained relate to physical over-exertion such as hypoxic fits (seizures due to a lack of oxygen), heat stress-related injury and collapsing post-race.
 The first turn of the racetrack is a common site for accidents or collisions to occur.
 Serious injuries can lead to death on the track or euthanasia.